Our mind dictates a lot of our lives, how we perceive things, the decisions we make, or even how our life will play out.

 By knowing what triggers you, you can better switch your focus onto something positive and more productive.
 You want to be surrounded by people who are nothing but encouraging and positive.

-Yes, we all think we have something that we like to change on our bodies to be a certain way or to look like our favorite celebrity or to even act a certain way.
+Yes, we all think we have something that we like to change about our appearance to look like our favorite celebrity or to even act a certain way.
+Society puts so much emphasis on “you have to look like this”, “you have to be skinny”, “you have to have flawless skin”, blah blah blah.

-Being able to accept your flaws and imperfections gives the perspective of loving our bodies and loving the way we are for what it is.
-You’ll slowly learn how to compliment your flaws and forget why you ever talked bad about your body in the first place.
+Being able to accept your flaws and imperfections gives you the opportunity to love the skin you’re in.
+You’ll slowly learn how to compliment your flaws and forget why you ever talked bad about yourself in the first place.

 It does take time to accept your imperfections but once you get over that bump, life seems so much brighter.